JoshuaMonyei/BankingSystem/README.md

 1. Create a pin associated with their account.
 2. Login with their account number and pin.
 3. Check account balance.
-4. Able to make deposits.
+4. Make deposits.
-5. Customers should be able to withdraw.
+5. Make withdrawals also.